 “Sam didn’t choose this path, because she didn’t wake up one day and say ‘I want to experience a living nightmare for the next three years, or choose a life that is 10 times more difficult for myself, or live in danger or be ridiculed just because I feel like it,’” said Brank.
 “As parents, we didn’t choose this path either, but we’re in it together, and it’s the only way to make it work.”

-As your LGBT or questioning child moves from adolescence to adulthood, experts and insiders below weigh in on what it means to be their champion and love without limit.
+As your LGBTQ or questioning child moves from adolescence to adulthood, experts and insiders below weigh in on what it means to be their champion and love without limit.

 Find good health care providers

 Coming to terms with one’s gender or sexual identity can be a difficult and confusing time, especially for school-age kids.
 Beyond support from their family, LGBTQ youth need trained counselors, therapists, or other health care professionals in their corner who can help them process their feelings in a healthy way and develop a positive self-image, said Brank.

 “Some of the best advice I give people is to get a good pediatrician whom you love and trust,” she said, noting parents should interview the providers personally to be sure they’re experienced with the issues that impact the LGBTQ community.
 “These are pretty specific health issues.
 Is this their first LGBT patient, or have they worked with hundreds?”